 Custom Models

-This can be accomplished by defining a plugin interface instance of AdapterModelInterface
+If we don’t support your model yet, you can easily add adapter support by defining a plugin interface instance of AdapterModelInterface

 import adapters